In this article, you’ll learn what is a keyword and how to find keywords specific to your business.

-By learning more about the keywords or search terms that actual people use, you are able to better write titles, product descriptions and deliver content that would give you the best possible result.
+By learning more about the keywords or search terms that actual people use, you are able to write better titles, product descriptions and deliver content that will give you the best possible result.

 NOTE: Keyword strategy and implementation is not a quick-fix.
 Results will take 3 – 6 months, maybe even longer.
 If you have a vendor who says they’ll get your website to the #1 search result in one month – RUN!
 They are not working smartly for the long term for your online presence.